eTicket RheinMain - The RMV Mobility Ticket

 All personal information is solely used for purposes of ensuring a smooth execution of the eTicket RheinMain process.

-For individual fare products, such as the individual annual ticket or the 65-plus annual ticket and the CleverCard, the chip of your eTicket RheinMain contains the masked name of the owner as well as date of birth and gender.
+For individual fare products, such as the individual annual ticket, the Hesse senior citizen ticket or the Schülerticket Hessen, the chip of your eTicket RheinMain contains the masked name of the owner as well as date of birth and gender.
 Masked storage means only the first letter of the first name and surname are stored in plain text.
 In the case of all other transferable fare products, the chip merely contains the ticket information and not any personal information.

 3. Transaction data